Reuters Sports Schedule at 0600 GMT on Saturday, July 8

-July 8 Reuters sports schedule at 0600 GMT on Saturday:
+July 8 (Reuters) - Reuters sports schedule at 0600 GMT on Saturday:

 New Zealand v British & Irish Lions, 3rd test (0735)